-In case something goes wrong and Nexus seems to be unavailable, you can examine the Nexus log file to identify problems.
-It is located in
+In case something goes wrong and Nexus seems to be unavailable, you can examine the following 2 log files to diagnose problems.

 Nexus tries to listen on port 8081.
 If you have another application listening on this port, Nexus will not be able to start.
 You can change the port Nexus listens on.
 Open this file

 Edit the line that looks like this:

 For example, to access Nexus on port 9090 instead, change the line to

 Save the file and restart the repository manager.

 Once Nexus is started and you are accessing the user interface the first time, you will see the trial activation form.
 Provide your full name, email address, organization, and location, click on Submit Activation Request.